dominodatalab/python-domino/README.md

 -   *api_key:* (Optional) An API key to authenticate with.
 If not provided, the library expects to find one in the `DOMINO_USER_API_KEY` environment variable.
+    If you are using the Python package in code that is already running in Domino, the `DOMINO_API_USER_KEY` variable is set automatically to be the key for the user who started the run.

 -   *host:* (Optional) A host URL.
 If not provided, the library expects to find one in the `DOMINO_API_HOST` environment variable.

--   *domino_token_file:* (Optional) Path to domino token file containing auth token.
+-   *domino_token_file:* (Optional) Path to the Domino token file containing the auth token.
 If not provided, the library expects to find one in the `DOMINO_TOKEN_FILE` environment variable.
+    If you are using Python package in code that is already running in Domino, the `DOMINO_TOKEN_FILE` is set automatically to be the token file for the user who started the run.

 -   *auth_token:* (Optional) Authentication token.